Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/clustered-vs-non-clustered-proxies.markdown

 Service call - routing 1 partition 2 gigaSpaceEmbed - total visible objects:1
 ```

-## A DistributedTask Usage of a Clustered and a Non-Clustered Proxy
+## DistributedTask Usage of a Clustered and a Non-Clustered Proxy

 Our `DistributedTask` implements [ClusterInfoAware](../dev-java/obtaining-cluster-information.html).
 This allows it to be injected with the `ClusterInfo` that provides information about the cluster topology and the local partition ID.
 Here is how the `DistributedTask` looks: